omatviiv/style-agnostic-component/README.md

 represent a specific node in the JSX structure of the component.

 Thus when following the rule above we are achieving complete style separation from the component structure and logic.
+And taking this into account there is one more important rule for styleagnostic components:
+- if component doesn't have any logic to be separated from the styling then such component doesn't deserve a separate repo and can be simply part of the theme.

 # Build setup notes
 The component is provided as is without any bundling or transformation.